It’s easy for beginner designers to

 Smashing Magazine

 This article was originally posted on Smashing Magazine.
-This is my local backup
+This is my local

-:)
+backup :)

 As someone who has worked with beginner designers for

 decades, I have observed a certain common problem.
-They often
+They

-get overwhelmed with design tasks such as creating
+often get overwhelmed with design tasks such as creating

-presentations, a personal website, mocking up an app idea, or
+presentations, a personal website, mocking up an app idea,

-understand.
+trained to understand.

-To fill this gap, I have compiled some simple principles that
+To fill this gap, I have compiled some simple principles

-elements of good design:
+four key elements of good design:

 Structure